orientechnologies/orientdb-docs/Import-from-Neo4j-into-OrientDB.md

 ```

 ## 3) Import the database into OrientDB
-The third and last step can be done in 2 ways, based on the OrientDB version you are using.
+The third and last step can be done in 3 ways, based on the OrientDB version you are using.

-### 3a) With OrientDB 2.0.x or further
+### 3a) Using the console with OrientDB 2.0.x or further
 If you have OrientDB 2.0, this is the suggested method because it's easier and is able to import Neo4j labels as OrientDB classes automatically.

 ```